hubmapconsortium/ingest-validation-tools/examples/README.md

 Adding more examples is one way to test new schemas or new code... but it's possible to have too much of a good thing:
-If we eventually _do_ need to change the behavior, sorting out redundant failing tests can ba a nuisance.
+If we eventually _do_ need to change the behavior, sorting out redundant failing tests can be a nuisance.
 Particularly when testing new code, granular unit tests can give you more information than coarse end-to-end tests.

 Putting that aside, here is what we have: